The Signs of the Zodiac

 Quadruplicity and Stakes

 Quadruplicity is a fancy word for a grouping of four signs.
 This very important concept creates three types of signs.
 Signs of each type form a cross pattern.
-Such signs are said to be each other’s “stakes” as well (more on this below).
 These features are tropical in nature, as they divide each season into 3 parts, a beginning, middle, and end, with distinct features.

 The cardinal signs are those which start with an equinox or solstice.
 The cardinal signs are also called the changeable, moveable, tropical, or equinoctial signs.
 They mark the turning of a new season, and thus a bold step in a new direction.
 Cardinal signs are associated with frequent change, boldness, and fast initiation.
-They are not associated with depth nor staying power.
-For instance, Mercury in a cardinal sign was considered good for oratory ability, as cardinal signs signify quickness and bold projection.
+However, they are not associated with depth or staying power.
+Mercury in a cardinal sign was considered good for oratory ability, as cardinal signs signify quickness and bold projection.

 The cardinal signs are as follows: Aries (0 degrees Aries is the point of the spring or vernal equinox); Cancer (0 degrees Cancer is the point of the summer solstice); Libra (0 degrees Libra is the point of the autumnal equinox); Capricorn (0 degrees Capricorn is the point of the winter solstice).

 Each cardinal sign is followed by a fixed sign.
 These are also called the solid signs.
 These are the signs at the heart of the season when things are most stabilized.
 The fixed signs are associated with steadiness, staying power, slowness, thoroughness, and depth.
-They are the signs which Dorotheus (1st century CE) recommended emphasizing in choosing times for general important endeavors because they signified carrying things to completion and making them last.
+They are the signs which Dorotheus (1st century CE) recommended emphasizing in choosing times for important endeavors.
+Dorotheus recommended their use in elections because they signified carrying things to completion and making them last.
 Mercury in these signs was thought to signify depth in thought and possible writing ability.
 The fixed signs are Taurus, Leo, Scorpio, and Aquarius.

 Each fixed sign is then followed by a mutable sign.
 These are also called the common or twin signs.
 These signs are said to participate in two seasons.
 They mix the season that is drawing to a close with the coming season.
 For this reason, they are dualistic and signify complication, confusion, exchange, and mediation.
-In electional astrology, they were believed to signify a need for additional conditions to be met (i.e. things getting more complicated).
+In electional astrology, they were believed to signify a need for additional conditions to be met (i.e. things getting more complicated) but were helpful in elections where socializing was desired.
 Mercury in these signs was thought to be a bad indication for intellect by some astrologers.
 This is because mutable signs are unstable, prone to confusion and frustration.
 The mutable signs are Gemini, Virgo, Sagittarius, and Pisces.

 The signs of the same quadruplicity as the rising sign are known as the stakes, angles, or pivots of the chart.
 These are the most important houses of the chart, as their topics are the cornerstones of life.
-“Stakes” is the preferred translation given by Ben Dykes, Ph.D. for “kentra”, the Greek term of these places.
+“Stakes” is the preferred translation given by Ben Dykes, Ph.D. for “kentra” (spike, prick), the Greek term for these places.
 These places operate to fix the sky (signs) to a location with four corners like stakes are used to fasten a tent.

 Four Key Topics